Complete Guide

 Advantages

-• May have lower charges and flexible products (e.g., offset accounts, top-ups)
+• May can be less expensive and flexible products (e.g., top-ups, the offset accounts)

 Considerations